John Ramsay (Chair)

 The Key Responsibilities of the Committee are to:

 - To monitor the integrity of the financial statements and results announcements of the Group and to review significant financial reporting issues and judgements

-- To review the adequacy and effectiveness of the Group’s internal controls and risk management systems, and the internal audit function
+- To review the adequacy and effectiveness of the Group’s internal controls and risk management systems, and the adequacy, effectiveness and output of the internal audit function

-In addition to routine business, the Committee has five focus areas for 2016.
+In addition to routine business, the Committee has four focus areas for 2021.
 The Committee will: